graphcore/poptorch/docs/user_guide/overview.rst

 Options
 =======

-The compilation and execution on the IPU can be controlled using :class:`poptorch.Options`:
+The compilation and execution on the IPU can be controlled using :class:`poptorch.Options`.
+Broadly speaking, the functionality provided can be broken down in the following:

+#.
+Computational graph processing (see :class:`poptorch.options._GraphProcessingOptions`)
+#.
+Management of the training process (see :class:`poptorch.options._TrainingOptions`)
+#.
+Control of distributed execution environments
+   (see :class:`poptorch.options._DistributedOptions`)
+#.
+Location of tensors (see: :class:`poptorch.options._TensorLocationOptions` and
+   :class:`poptorch.TensorLocationSettings`)
+#.
+Finetuning of PopART backend
+   (see :class:`poptorch.options._PopartOptions`)
+#.
+Options relevant to the Torch JIT compiler
+   (see :class:`poptorch.options._JitOptions`)

 See :ref:`efficient_data_batching`  for a full explanation of how ``device_iterations`` greater than 1, ``gradient_accumulation``, and ``replication_factor`` interact with the output and input sizes.

-.. autoclass:: poptorch.Options
-   :members:

 You can choose to use the IPU model or the real IPU hardware via :py:class:`poptorch.Options.useIpuModel`.

-.. autoclass:: poptorch.options._DistributedOptions
-   :members:

-.. autoclass:: poptorch.options._GraphProcessingOptions
-   :members:

-.. autoclass:: poptorch.options._JitOptions
-   :members:

-.. autoclass:: poptorch.options._TrainingOptions
-   :members:

-.. autoclass:: poptorch.options._PopartOptions
-   :members:

-.. autoclass:: poptorch.options._TensorLocationOptions
-   :members:

-.. autoclass:: poptorch.TensorLocationSettings
-   :members:

 Model wrapping functions
 ========================